 From alley to alley we made our way to the chapel.

+We were welcomed with a cup of such needed hot chocolate.
 We stepped inside and sat for a while listening to First Movement of Sonata no.1 in G Minor by Johann Sebastian Bach, violin: Yuka Matsumoto.

 By the end of the evening our senses have given in to the feel of shrapnel, the sound of canons, the taste of medals made of tin.